acend/container-basics-training/content/en/docs/06/_index.md

 Okay, let's create a new user in the MariaDB container:

 1. `docker exec -it mariadb-container-with-external-volume bash`
-2. `mysql -uroot -pmy-secret-pw`
+2. `mariadb -uroot -pmy-secret-pw`
-3. In the mysql-client:
+3. In the mariadb-client:

 ```bash
 use mysql